westtoer/node-shmdoc/README.md

 There.
 You can twist the above in a number of ways, so feel free :)

-Here is my read.
-When faced with (real) people exchanging data through some formal mechanism I see them quickly agreeing on some serialization format (xml, json, csv) - but never taking the time to actually list or describe the information-elements being communicated, nor checking if their claims about the nature of the values really can be asserted.
+Here is my read: When faced with (real) people exchanging data through some formal mechanism I see them quickly agreeing on some serialization format (xml, json, csv) - but never taking the time to actually list or describe the information-elements being communicated, nor checking if their claims about the nature of the values really can be asserted.

 And later, when the Master Engineering Peeps emerge from their Ivory Towers up in the Sky (gotta love the view) and see the Silly Dilettantes failing to bootstrap even the simpelest interchange... they mostly end up removing any remaining enthousiasm and motivation by insisting upon a full blown **Schema**.
 Ouch.